cdapio/cdap/docs/developer-guide/source/operations.rst

 Spark
 -----
-For a Spark, there are status and management controls for starting, stopping and configuration.
-Buttons for logs and history, similar to those for
+For a Spark job, there are status and management controls for starting, stopping, and configuration.
-`MapReduce <#mapreduce>`__, are also available:
+Buttons for displaying logs and history, similar to those for `MapReduce <#mapreduce>`__, are available:

 .. add the screenshot here once the UI is done